ChangtongZhou/front-end-interview-practice/javascript.md

 ### **Def**

-A function that is passed to another function as a parameter, and the callback function is called \(or executed\) inside the other function
+A function that is passed to another function as a parameter and get executed within that function.
+* A function name is used as input parameter in another function.

+### Why do we need the callback function?
+Because JS is an event driven language, instead of waiting for a response before moving on, JS will keep executing while listening for other events, callbacks are a way to make sure certain code doesn't execute until other code has already finished execution.
+It is good for asynchronous operations.

 ### How to create a function that accepts callback and calls that callback